-As the county has been a hub of the culture of business for several centuries, there is no shortage of historical buildings in Yorkshire, and millions of tourists flock to the area every year to take in some of its world-famous sites.
-However, many of these buildings have a history which remains unknown to the majority of people in the county.
-A history which involves deaths, murders, and treachery.
-These tragedies have resulted in Yorkshire becoming one of the most haunted places in all of the United Kingdom, and we’re going to look at some of the county’s most horrifying spots right now.
+As the county has been a hub of business culture for several centuries, there is no shortage of historical buildings in Yorkshire, and millions of tourists flock to the area every year to take in some of its world-famous sites.
+However, many of these buildings have a history that remains unknown to most people in the county.
+A history that involves deaths, murders, and betrayal.
+These tragedies have resulted in Yorkshire becoming one of the most haunted places in the United Kingdom, and we’re going to look at some of the county’s most horrifying spots right now.

 Here are five of the most haunted places in Yorkshire.